Gardening in Douglas County

 Below, you will find reminders, tips, and useful links to help you prepare for emerging perennials, warmer weather, and sunsets on the deck.

-Watering: Due to our semi-arid climate, desiccating winds, intense sunshine, and extended periods without moisture, it is often necessary to water manually when your sprinklers are valved off.
+Watering: Due to our semi-arid climate, desiccating winds, intense sunshine, and extended periods without moisture, it is often necessary to water manually when your sprinklers are still winterized.
 Keep an eye on your trees, shrubs, perennials, and turf, especially those facing south.
-If your soil is dry and the weather is nice, at least 40°F, then consider watering mid-day with a garden hose, soaker hose, sprinkler, pail, or watering can.
+If your soil is dry and the weather is nice, at least 40°F, consider watering mid-day with a garden hose, soaker hose, sprinkler, pail, or watering can.
 Click here to learn more about Winter Watering.

 Garden Tools Maintenance: This is a great time of year to inventory your garden tools.
-Have you been good?
-Are there any tools you wish you had?
-Here is one of my favorites.
+Are there any tools you need to be successful?

 If no shopping is required, you may still need to sharpen your tools.
 You can do this yourself or take them to a professional.
-The garden centers usually offer this service.
-You can find a list of local garden centers below.
+Many garden centers offer this service.

 Lawn Maintenance: Does your turf need help?
 It may be time to aerate, overseed, and fertilize.
 Learn how to renovate your lawn.

-Pre-emergents: Are you sick of weeding?
+Pre-emergents: Are you dealing with annual weeds?
 If you aren’t growing your plants from seed, then you may want to consider using a pre-emergent.
 Pre-emergents are herbicides, so keep that in mind before you buy, and be sure to follow the label.
-They inhibit, and mostly prevent, seeds from emerging.
+They inhibit, and mostly prevent, seeds from germinating.
 March is a great time to scatter pre-emergent in your flower garden.
-Your desired plants will thrive and your back will thank you.
-Instead of gloves on your hands, you’ll have time.
-Time to sit back and enjoy your beautiful gardens.
+Pre-emergents won’t work on perennial weeds like bindweed and Canada thistle, so make sure you know your weeds before choosing to use an herbicide.
+Contact Douglas County Extension if you need help getting to know your weeds!